ag-wood/adcs-submit/README.md

 ## Disclaimer

-This is a work-in-progress example of how I created a certmonger helper script use against an unsupported Certificate Service.
+This is a work-in-progress example of how I created a certmonger helper script for use against a third-party Certificate Service.
 At the time of writing, I haven't used the helper in a production environment or done extensive testing, hopefully, I'll be able to update this at a later time with glowing reports of stable operations.